nemonik/hands-on-DevOps-gen2/README.md

 git push origin master
 ```

-Open your `root/helloworld-web` repository (e.g., <https://drone.nemonik.com/root/helloworld-web>) in [Drone CI](https://github.com/drone/drone)and monitor the progress of the build.
+Open your `root/helloworld-web` repository (e.g., <https://drone.nemonik.com/root/helloworld-web>) in [Drone CI](https://github.com/drone/drone) and monitor the progress of the build.
 The pipeline should execute in a few minutes.

 Successful output for this stage resembles the prior output